goabstract/Marketing-for-Engineers/README.md

 :scream: Successful PH launch takes a lot of preparation, promotion during the launch (24h) and follow-up work.
 These guides will help you:

+* [Product Hunt 101](https://medium.com/swlh/product-hunt-101-426511f03501) from one of the top-hunters, Robleh Jama.
+It's very useful to listen to the launch algorithm from the person, who submit a lot of different products.
 * [Launching on Product Hunt: what works and what doesn’t [guide & case study]](https://hackernoon.com/launching-on-product-hunt-what-works-and-what-doesnt-guide-case-study-776c77d56e26) by 3D modeling app startup, who lauhcned on Product Hunt in December 2016.
 These folks have not typical "sweet product for startup audience" and their launch was "so-so" useful.
 I encourage you to think about resources you will invest in PH launch versus possible outcome!

 Useful tools: